Parachute Classic Towels

 These Turkish cotton towels give your bathroom that coveted spa-like feel with their elegant look and perennially plush texture.

-A cheaper option that feels anything but, these Oeko-Tex-certified towels get softer with each wash.
+A cheaper option that feels anything but, these Oeko-Tex-certified bath towels from Target get softer and more enjoyable to use with each wash.

 Matouk Milagro Towels